reshmaks/Res---Tryhackme-writeup/README.md

 ![access screenshot](/images/user.png)

+##Post-Exploitation

 ###Privilage Escalation

+SUID bit is set for xxd

 ![suid screenshot](/images/xxd_0.png)

+Referencing [GTFOBins](https://gtfobins.github.io/gtfobins/xxd/), I learnt that xxd may be used to do privileged reads or disclose files outside a restricted file system.
+Using this capabilities, I gained read access of /etc/shadow file.

 ![xxd screenshot](/images/xxd.png)

-local user password hash from /etc/shadow file
+Local user password hash from /etc/shadow file was found

 ![password hash screenshot](/images/shadow.png)

-John the ripper to crack the password
+Using john the ripper, I cracked the local user password.

 ![password cracked screenshot](/images/john.png)

+Once I logon as the user.
+I found that the user has full sudo privileges.
+Using this privilage, I was able to switch user as root and gain root access

 Root access
 ![sudo screenshot](/images/root_access.png)